Corcyra cephalonica, The Rice Moth

 Up keep the hygiene of the storage unit: Godowns or any structure meant for food grain storage to be free from debris, cracks and crevices where the larvae may pupate and adult and larvae may shelter.
 Regular sweeping to be carried to remove spilled grains, dust and dirt in and around the storage unit.
 Surrounding the godowns to be kept clean from heap of damaged grains, vegetation, unused containers, jute bags.
 Cracks and crevices to thoroughly cleaned or vacuumed to remove hiding moths, larvae or pupa.
 Avoiding use of old jute gunnies or any other packing materials to make consignment from various stages of moths.

-Use of light traps and pheromone traps: Corcyra being nocturnal in habit, get attracted towards the light.
-Thus light traps attract the adult moths and helps to capture and kill.
-Thus this helps mitigate the adult population to great extent.
+Use of light traps and pheromone traps: Corcyra, being nocturnal in habit, get attracted towards the light.
+Thus light traps attract the adult moths and help to capture and kill them.
+Thus helping to mitigate the adult population to the great extent.

-on the contrary, pheromone traps helps to attract male moth by mimicking the scent or hormone produced by female moths.
+On contrary, pheromone traps help to attract male moth by mimicking the scent or hormone produced by female moths.
 The traps includes synthetic female hormones to lure male insects, thus helps to trap and kill them.
-Thus, the absence or less number of male moth greatly affect the fertilizations of female moth and egg laying capacity.
+Thus, the absence or less number of male moth greatly affect the fertilizations of females and egg laying capacity.
 Thus reduces the next generation moths.
 Combined usage of both light and pheromones' traps are found most effective.

-Use of Insect Growth Regulators like Methoprene: Methoprene is an Insect Growth Regulators found some success against against storage pests like rice moth.
-These mimic insect juvenile hormone, prevents the rice moth larvae to enter into adult moth.
-Though it does not have knock down effect, but formation of adults.
+Use of Insect Growth Regulators like Methoprene: Methoprene is an Insect Growth Regulators which has shown some success against storage pests like rice moth.
+These mimic insects juvenile hormone, prevent the rice moth larvae to enter into stage of adulthood.
+Though it does not have immediate knock down effect, but try to reduce adult moths.

 Chemically rice moths in storage can be controlled by fumigation with Alluminium Phosphide.